Printer Problems – SAG

 For Example: A large and very slow printing job may back up to many other jobs for our system to handle.

 If you have a very slow printing job, say, 1 page every 45 seconds, look at the print queue’s to figure out and report the name(s) of the job(s) causing trouble.
+Then delete that job from the printer using the Printer Control Panel.

 The color printer is an exception to this.
 The jobs take a long time to process for the color printer even if it a relatively small job.